arestivo/slides/markdown/css3.md

 # Location Shorthand

 The [grid-column and grid-row](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-grid-columngrid-row) properties can be used as a shorthand for assigning the location of an item.
-Each one of them receives two values separated by a forward slash (start / end).
+Each receives two values separated by a forward slash (start / end).

 The [grid-area](https://css-tricks.com/snippets/css/complete-guide-grid/#prop-grid-area) property can be used as a shorthand for the four values at once: *row-start* / *column-start* / *row-end* / *column-end*.